kat-perreira/merge_maddness/README.md

 a repo to practice clone, push, pull and handle merge conflicts.

+HEY ALL I NEED TO MAKE A PULL REQUEST TO DO SCREEN SHOTS FOR SOME WORK THING, ILL DELETE THIS WHEN IM DONE

+BREAKING CHANGE

+COOL THING

+THING DONE USING OLD SYNTAX NOT OLD PATTERN

+THING IVE NEVER SEEN BEFORE

+SOMETHING THAT REQUIRES REVIEW

 and pass messages to each other over github

 A safe space to fuck up the repository, make all the mistakes with no consequences.